One Apex service shared by Azure and the data-entry screen flow,

 §5Auth chain

-is called out at the bottom.
+delta (same ECA) is noted at the bottom.

 Step 1 · Upstream01